thefinn93/Seattle911/README.md

 This plugin checks a list of subreddits for new posts and announces them in IRC as they come in.

-Install the plugin, then configure edit the config file ( `subredditAnnouncer.ini` in the data directory) in this format:
+Install the plugin, then configure edit the config file ( `Seattle911 .ini` in the data directory) in this format:

 ```ini
 [#channel]